Formats and related files

 In addition, between 1987 and 1993, expenses are inclusive of GST (introduced in 1986).
 These payments on government purchases are subsequently reflected in receipt and revenue series.
 There is only a minor net impact on surplus measures through timing differences from some payments being made and corresponding receipts recorded in different fiscal years.

 Two new PBE accounting standards were adopted at 30 June 2020 and the results as at 30 June 2019 have been restated to reflect this change.
 Further information can be found in note 28 of the 2019/20 Financial Statements of Government.

 Some further differences between GAAP and cash reporting frameworks:

 - The GAAP series includes expenses for which there are no cash flows in the period, for example depreciation.

 - The GAAP series consolidates the Reserve Bank as part of the core-Crown with the impacts of Crown Entities and State Owned Entities recorded in total-Crown series.
 The cash based series excluded these entities.

 - The revenue and expense functional classifications used in the GAAP series are different from those used in the cash series.

 - The GAAP series generally reports items on a gross basis whereas the cash series nets some receipts against expenditure.
 For example, user charges and revenue from goods and services are reported as a separate line item in the GAAP series but are netted off financial net expenditure in the cash series.

-Access current fiscal forecasts covering the years 2021 to 2025 in the Budget Economic and Fiscal Update 2021 for:
+Access current fiscal forecasts in Economic and Fiscal Updates covering the next five outyears for: